 As an applied mathematician and computational biologist, my research spans several areas of bioinformatics and discrete applied mathematics, specializing in algorithm development to understand how proteins function.
-The techniques I use and develop are at the confluence of structural-mathematical rigidity theory, discrete applied mathematics (graph theory, discrete and computational geometry, combinatorial algorithms, matroid theory), and various tools and methods in computational biology and bioinformatics.
+The techniques I use and develop are at the confluence of structural-mathematical rigidity theory, discrete applied mathematics (graph theory, discrete and computational geometry, combinatorial algorithms, matroid theory), and various tools and methods in computational biology, bioinformatics and machine learning.

 Some of my current research projects:

-1. Deciphering a general mechanism of allostery in proteins with applications to drug discovery (multiple collaborations in Japan, Europe, USA and Canada):
+1. Deciphering a general mechanism of allostery in proteins (multiple collaborations in Japan, Europe, USA and Canada):

-Allostery, which has been coined the “second secret of life”, refers to regulation of protein function by transfer of signals between distant sites on protein structure and it offers an attractive prospect for novel drug discovery.
+Allostery, which has been coined the “second secret of life”, refers to regulation of protein function by transfer of signals between distant sites on protein structure.
 Modeling allostery is a difficult problem and most questions surrounding allostery are largely unresolved.
 A key puzzle is to describe the general physical allosteric mechanism of distant coupled conformational change and to detect regions (residues) in the protein that are the most critical for transmission of information.
-To address this, I have developed a first rigidity theory-based mechanistic model and description of allosteric transmission known as Rigidity Transmission Allostery (RTA) algorithm.
-RTA method is a powerful tool and experimentally validated for modelling and predicting allostery in enzymes, GPCRs and many other protein structures.
+To address this, I have developed first rigidity mechanistic model and description of allosteric transmission during my PhD studies known as Rigidity Transmission Allostery (RTA) algorithm.
 We continue to investigate and develop this approach in combination with other computational methods and experimental techniques to better understand allostery.
-See press release for more info.

-5. Evolution of Antibody flexibility and mechanism of affinity maturation (collaboration with Jeffrey Gray at John Hopkins University and University of Tokyo) (see recent study).
+8. Evolution of Antibody flexibility and mechanism of affinity maturation (collaboration with Jeffrey Gray at John Hopkins University and University of Tokyo)